-“No, I haven’t done it, I have been trying to do it for the past 20 minutes, but it is too complicated and I just gave up”
+“No, I haven’t done it, I have been trying to do it for the past 20 minutes, but it is too complicated”

-3 great questions that will help you identify if there is a problem with the systems they use.
+These are 3 great questions that will help you identify if there really is a problem with the software.

-However, if you haven’t heard any of those phrases, why not be proactive and send a small survey out to everyone in the business.
-You could ask a couple of questions about any software related issues employees are having and why it is causing them an issue.
-If you find that you get everyone is having an issue with one of the systems you use, you know you have a problem.
+However, employees may sometimes not voice their frustration or you may miss it.
+If this is the case, why not send out a small survey to everyone in the business.
+In this, ask them questions about what HR software they like and dislike, what is causing them issues and what they think would work best.
+If you find that everyone is having an issue with a particular piece of software, you know you have a problem.

 After all that you may find that everything works perfectly.
 If that is the case, you don’t need to read on.
 However, if after this little fact-finding task, you know where the issue lies, it is time to move onto task 2.